7 Steps That Can Help Get Your Financial House in Order

 You can then make a master list organized by category.
 This might include:

-• Assets: This includes bank accounts, retirement savings, and other investments.
+• Assets: This includes traditional bank accounts, online bank accounts, retirement savings, and any brokerage accounts.

 • Liabilities: These are loans, such as mortgages, credit card debt, student loans, or other forms of personal debt.